ist-dsi/wp-jquery-ui-slider-captcha/readme.txt

 1. The default slider on the WordPress Twenty Fourteen theme.

 == Changelog ==

+= 0.5.4 =
+* Fixed bug with wrong settings on Comment Form captcha.

 = 0.5.2 =
 * Added `containerClass` setting to allow a custom class name to the container